 - a maximum of one course below the intermediate level (numbered below 2000), which must be taken prior to the junior year;

-- one course must be taken at the level of intermediate seminar or above (course must be taken at Bowdoin); and
+- one course at the level of intermediate seminar or above (numbered 2500 or higher) taken at Bowdoin;

 - one course must be non-Euro/US.